ATpoint/NGS_Pipelines/README.md

   - zlib=1.2.11=h516909a_1010
   - zstd=1.4.5=h6597ccf_2' > environment.yml

-#/ Install into the created environment:
+#/ Install into the created environment (this most likely only works on Linux but not macOS):
 conda install --name Pipelines --file environment.yml

 #/ Activate the environment, this should be included into the SLURM submission scripts: